r4ghu/iOS-CoreML-MNIST/README.md

 ## Training

-If you want to train the app, follow the tutorial given below to create an anaconda environment.
+If you want to train your own custom model, follow the tutorial given below to create an anaconda environment.
 Enter the environment and run the following commands in terminal with `./nnet` as master directory.

 ```
 (coreml) $ python train.py